 It’s never too early to start reading bedtime stories to babies.
 A baby begins to develop from the moment they are born, learning more every day.
 This learning is enhanced when you begin to engage with your baby, so we have created a few fun and easy top tips to help maximise the positive effects of this.
-If you’ve been wondering how to read to your baby, try these out and see which works best.
+If you’ve been wondering how to read to your baby, try these out with your baby books and see which works best.

 The Best Ways to Read to Your Baby

 - Get comfortable

 When you’re learning how to read to your baby, it’s important that you find a cozy, warm and comfortable place.
 Somewhere familiar and comfortable will make your child feel safe and calm, which will build your baby’s confidence.
 A safe environment will make the reading experience more enjoyable for you and for the baby, and will also strengthen the bond between you.

 When reading to your baby, the right book makes all the difference.
 Your child will respond well to books that have lots of bright colours and pictures, a book that is tactile and has lots of different textures, or a board book.
 A board book is made of sturdy, durable material, so your child can play with the book for hours and hours without any signs of wear.

 When you are reading to your baby, make sure that the book is within their reach.
 The more that your child gets involved with the book, the better.
 Whether this is touching the characters in the book, pointing at colourful illustrations that catch their eye – any interaction is beneficial.

 Talk to Your Baby